 A pinched nerve can cause pain, numbness, and weakness as well as potential long-term nerve damage.
-If you have symptoms of a pinched nerve, contact Allen Chu, MD, PhD, at Houston Neurology & Sleep Diagnostic Center, in Houston and The Woodlands, Texas.
+If you have symptoms of a pinched nerve, contact Allen Chu, MD, PhD, at Houston Neurology & Sleep Diagnostic Center, in Houston, Texas.
 Dr. Chu can provide expert diagnosis and treatment to release the pressure on your nerve and relieve your symptoms.
 Call or make an appointment online today.

 A pinched nerve develops when inflammation or abnormalities in the surrounding bones, muscles, tendons, or cartilage press on the nerve.
 Pinched or compressed nerves are common in your spine, but can also develop at other points in your body including your wrists, elbows, shoulders, and other joints.